 Among the many vegan materials gaining ground at the moment, plant-based leather is perhaps among the most exciting developments.
 A far cry from the “pleather” of the past, vegan leather can now be made from pineapples, mangos, apples, cactuses and other natural sources.
 Some of the most prominent vegan leathers on the market today include Piñatex (which is made from pineapple leaf fibres), Vegea (made from waste from the wine grape industry), apple leather and cork.

-But exciting as this innovation is, it can also be confusing: does vegan leather perform like animal-based leather?
+But exciting as this innovation is, it can also be confusing: for a start, what is vegan leather?
 Is it durable?
-How does vegan leather even work?
-Here, we answer all the question you might have about these enticing yet perplexing new materials.
+Is it all made from plastic?
+Is it good or bad for the environment?
+Here, we answer all the questions you might have about these enticing yet perplexing new materials.

 What is vegan leather?